 If you’re looking for the best Halloween destinations for a fright fest on All Hallows’ Eve, consider heading to Europe for some spine-chilling scares.
 From the birthplace of Dracula and vampire balls to macabre dungeons and abandoned insane asylums, these 10 unnerving destinations are sure to give you a bloody good time this October!
+So for the best places to go for Halloween – read on!

 1. Celebrate Halloween Europe style in Dublin, Ireland